-㉕Actually, we follow the Japanese disability movement in many meanings.
-Yes, we have a huge population and less resource, but I think one day we will achieve many things, similar to those in Japan.
-If we see Japan from South Asia, Japan is the marker to disability movement, and the center of disability movement not only in Asia but in the world.
-In the world there is no single country which shares their resources, human resources, their knowledge, with other countries.
-There’s no country in the world whose persons with disabilities or activists are visiting other countries to empower them.
-There’s no other country that is transferring technology like wheelchair-making.
+Actually, we follow the Japanese disability movement in many ways.
+Yes, we have a huge population and fewer resources, but I think that one day we will achieve many things, similar to Japan.
+If we see Japan from South Asia, Japan is the marker of the disability movement, and the center of the disability movement not only in Asia, but in the world.
+No other country shares their resources, human resources, and knowledge, with other countries, as Japan does.
+There is no other country in the world whose persons with disabilities or activists are visiting other countries to empower them.
+There is no other country that is transferring technology like wheelchair-making.

-㉖ But there is one minus thing.
-The Japanese disability movement needs to be highlighted more in a powerful way in front of the world.
+But there is one negative thing: The Japanese disability movement needs to be highlighted in a more powerful way to the rest of the world.
 Projects are very big tools to enhance financial benefits, and social benefits as well.
-It’s a big business because 10 percent of the world’s population, one billion people, is persons with disabilities.
-It’s a huge consumer market.
-Why not look at it as a business to create a new social market, to create new economic resources for mankind.
-We have a very strong network which is in the process, WIN（World Independent Living Center Network）.
-If the center of WIN could develop its secretariat here in Japan, it could involve Europe and America and other countries as well.
-So this is time to show Japan as a country of movement in front of the world.
-Lastly, I thank Duskin very much, who selected us to be here to explore all opportunities.
+It is a big business, because 10 percent of the world’s population, one billion people, are persons with disabilities.
+It is a huge consumer market.
+Why not look at it as a business to create a new social market, to create new economic resources for humankind?
+We have a very strong network which is underway: WIN（World Independent Living Center Network）.
+If the center of WIN could develop its secretariat here in Japan, it could involve Europe and America and other countries too.
+Now is the time to show Japan as a country of progress in front of the world.
+Lastly, I thank Duskin very much, which selected us to be here to explore all these opportunities.

-Ms. Kuroda: ㉗ Before we conclude, I would like to ask Mr. Kadota and Ms. Nagata to give us a final word or a message that you cannot miss.
+Kuroda/ Before we conclude, I would like to ask Mr. Kadota and Ms. Nagata to give us a final word or a message that you should not miss.

-Mr. Kadota: ㉘ It has not been so long since the IL centers started to be built in Asia, and for most of them, information was dispatched from Japan.
+Kadota/ It has not been so long since the IL centers started to be built in Asia, and for most of them, information was dispatched from Japan.
 IL centers are being established in Latin America as well.
-Since they started from Japan, I would like you to have more interest in them and actually go and visit them.
-It is not easy to set up an IL center in developing countries, where they don’t have resources.
-When you see them work very hard there, many of you will be inspired to work harder.
-When we started our IL center, it was not easy for us either; the more we put our efforts in, the more it cost us.
-They never ask for money, but it’s not disrespectful at all to give them money.
+Since they started from Japan, I would like you to take more interest in them and actually go and visit them.
+It is not easy to set up an IL center in a developing country, where they do not have enough resources.
+When you see them work very hard there, you will be inspired to work harder.
+When we started our IL center, it was not easy for us either; the more we put our efforts into it, the more it cost us.
+The centers never ask for money, but it is not disrespectful at all to give them money.
 I do hope that you will visit them and share the same feeling with us.